NHSDigital/eps-assist-me/README.md

 │   │   └── RestApiGateway/     # API Gateway specific constructs
 │   ├── resources/              # AWS resource definitions
 │   └── stacks/                 # CDK stack definitions
-├── slackBotFunction/           # Lambda function for Slack bot integration │   ├── app/                    # Application code
+├── sample_docs/                # Contains sample docs for testing purposes.
+These should not be used for real usage ├── slackBotFunction/           # Lambda function for Slack bot integration │   ├── app/                    # Application code
 │   │   ├── config/             # Configuration and environment variables